shaitarAn/LinguisticFootprintsChatGPT/README.md

 ## Brief Description

-This repository contains the code and data supporting the research paper "Tracing Linguistic Footprints of ChatGPT Across Tasks, Domains and Personas in English and German."
-The project explores how the output of large language models like ChatGPT differs from human-generated text and analyzes the impact of task-specific prompting on linguistic features in both English and German texts.
+This repository contains the code and data supporting the research paper [Tracing Linguistic Footprints of ChatGPT Across Tasks, Domains and Personas in English and German.](https://aclanthology.org/2024.swisstext-1.9/) The project explores how the output of large language models like ChatGPT differs from human-generated text and analyzes the impact of task-specific prompting on linguistic features in both English and German texts.

 The code is generalizable to include any number of corpora, domains, and tasks by simply updating `config/config.yaml`